lilianweng/lil-log/_posts/2019-01-31-generalized-language-models.md

-## OpenAI GPT-2
+## GPT-2

-The [OpenAI](https://blog.openai.com/better-language-models/) [GPT-2](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) language model is a direct successor to [GPT](#openai-gpt).
+The [OpenAI](https://blog.openai.com/better-language-models/) [GPT-2](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) language model is a direct successor to [GPT](#gpt).
 GPT-2 has 1.5B parameters, 10x more than the original GPT, and it achieves SOTA results on 7 out of 8 tested language modeling datasets in a *zero-shot transfer setting* without any task-specific fine-tuning.
 The pre-training dataset contains 8 million Web pages collected by crawling qualified outbound links from [Reddit](https://www.reddit.com/).
 Large improvements by OpenAI GPT-2 are specially noticeable on small datasets and datasets used for measuring *long-term dependency*.

 ### Zero-Shot Transfer